MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

      ```azurecli
      az login
      ```
-    - This tutorial requires version x.x.x or later of the Azure CLI.
+    - This tutorial requires version 2.12.0 or later of the Azure CLI.
 Run [az version](/cli/azure/reference-index?#az_version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az_upgrade).

 ## 1. Determine your local directory